-The MAF sensor on your Express Van (or Savana Van) has 5 wires coming out of the connector.
-Each wire (circuit) has a specific job to do and below you'll find the description.
+The MAF sensor covered by this tutorial has 5 wires coming out of the connector.
+Each wire (circuit) has a specific job to do and below, you'll find the description.
 Each of the 3 Tests, that make up this article, will use these circuit descriptions:

 - Circuit labeled A: